 $150 for the first submission. $100 each additional submission.
 Payment to be made by credit card.

 Built Project categories recognize design excellence in various kinds of built architectural projects.
 Submissions may be a single building, a related group of buildings, interior architecture, additions, restorations, or adaptive use projects.
-Entries may fall into more than one category but must be assigned by the entrant to one category only.
+Entries may fall into more than one category.
+You must pay for each entry.

-Eligibility: Single family residences and/or accessory buildings, new or remodeled, or any addition.
+Eligibility: Single and multi-family residences and/or accessory buildings, new or remodeled, or any addition.